WebDevStudios/CollabPress/readme.txt

 * First beta release

 == Upgrade Notice ==

+= 1.2.2 =
+* Calls to $wpdb have been replaced with calls to the WP APIs

 = 1.2.1 =
 * Fixed bug when adding tasks without BuddyPress installed